katepangLiu/SIP-Understanding-the-SIP-zh/content/04-SIP-Request-Messages.md

-# 4	SPI Request Messages
+# 4	SIP Request Messages

 This chapter covers the types of SIP requests called methods.
 Six are described in the SIP specification document RFC 3261 [1].
 Eight more methods are described in separate RFC documents.
 After discussing the methods, this chapter concludes with a discussion of SIP URLs and URIs, tags, and message bodies.